-From white water rafting, volcano hikes and quad biking, to cooking classes, nature tours, cultural activities and jungle swings, this is the ultimate guide to tours in Bali.
+From white water rafting, volcano hikes and quad biking, to cooking classes, nature tours, cultural activities and jungle swings, you’re guaranteed to love these Ubud tours!

 Please note, all of these will pick up from Ubud hotels, and some offer transfers from other parts of the island too (check first!)

 Without a doubt, one of the best things I did during my trip to Bali was this volcano hike up Mount Batur.
 After being picked up sometime after 2am, you’ll drive to the base of the volcano, where a guide will lead the way.
 The aim is to reach the summit for sunrise, and I can honestly say it was one of the best things I’ve ever done while travelling – but it’s also one of the most challenging!